TomGrill/gdx-dialogs/README.md

 }
 ```

-Copy the the /android/res folder from this project to your android project.
+Copy the the [/gdx-dialogs-android/res](/gdx-dialogs-android/res) folder from this project to your android project.
 Keep the directory structure.

+You can edit the [/gdx-dialogs-android/res/values-v11/styles.xml](/gdx-dialogs-android/res/values-v11/styles.xml) if you want use another theme like Holo.Light

 **iOS**
 Add this to your robovm.xml